openedx/edx-documentation/en_us/open_edx_release_notes/source/olive.rst

 Text / HTML Editor
 -------------------

-Part of the :ref:`course-authoring-mfe` the new Text Editor includes updates that make it even easier to include text and images in your course content.
+Part of the :ref:`course-authoring-mfe`, the new Text Editor includes updates that make it even easier to include text and images in your course content.
 Set the waffle flag :code:`new_core_editors.use_new_text_editor` to enable it.
 The newly updated editor:

 - makes incorporating special characters and symbols easier,
 - adds undo / redo actions,
 - lets you author tables without going into HTML mode,
-- makes emoticons easy to include
+- makes emoticons easy to include,
 - and more.

 .. _video-editor: